mnagatsuka/next-fastapi-note-app/docs/ui/pages/my-notebook.md

 This page is composed of the following components.
 For component details, see the **Storybook** and individual component specs.

 ### Primary Components
+- `Header` (global site navigation - inherited from layout)
-- `PageHeader` (title, user status, and create new note button)
+- Page header section (title, user status, and create new note button)
-- `NotesGrid` (responsive grid of user's private notes with built-in empty state)
+- `PrivateNotesGrid` (responsive grid of user's private notes with built-in empty state)
-- `PrivateNoteCard` (individual note preview with hover actions and metadata)
+- `NoteCard` (individual note preview with hover actions and metadata)
 - `FloatingActionButton` (quick create note button on mobile only)
-- `NoteEditor` (inline text editor for creating/editing notes)

 ### Responsive Behavior
 - The layout is mobile-first and fills the screen width by default.
 - On screens 768px and wider (the `md` breakpoint), shows desktop "New Note" button and hides mobile FAB.
 - Page header shows authentication status and note count.
-- Notes arrange in responsive grid (1 column mobile, 2 columns tablet, 3 columns desktop, 4 columns wide screens).
+- Notes arrange in responsive grid (handled by PrivateNotesGrid component).
 - Floating action button appears only on mobile devices for quick note creation.
 - Note cards show edit/delete actions on hover (desktop) or touch (mobile).